layercodedev/example-frontend-vanilla-js/README.md

 2. Edit your .env environment variables.
 You'll need to add:
    - `LAYERCODE_API_KEY` - Your Layercode API key found in the [Layercode Dashboard settings](https://dash.layercode.com/settings)
 3. Edit index.html and input your Layercode Pipeline ID.
 This is found in the [Layercode Dashboard](https://dash.layercode.com).
 To use this example without a backend, set the Pipeline to use the [Hosted Backend](https://docs.layercode.com/backend-guides/hosted-backend).
-3. Run (you'll need uv installed): `uvicorn main:app --reload --env-file .env --port 3000`
+3. Run (you'll need uv installed): `uv run uvicorn main:app --reload --env-file .env --port 3000`
 7. Now open http://localhost:3000 in your browser and start speaking to your voice agent!